Chapter 36 : The Quidditch Match

-They walked in silence for a few minutes and then he said abruptly, “Do I have to meet your cousins tomorrow?”
+They walked in silence for a few minutes and then he said abruptly, “Am I meeting your cousins tomorrow?
+In Hogsmeade, I mean?”

 Rose was slightly thrown by the question, and took a few moments to gather her thoughts before she could answer.
-“You have met most of my cousins.
-You’re always complaining about James and Roxanne, and I’m pretty sure you’ve met most of the others at least once.”
+“You’ve met most of them, haven’t you?”

 “It is, isn’t it.”
 She frowned.
 “Why?
 Do you want to?”